MightyAttacker/FUSS-Repo/p1-p3/ux-evaluation-part3/Part3.md

 ## Iteration Description

 Four of the five of the above usability issues were addressed and fixed after testing had concluded.
-1. Automatic redirection after account creation
+1. **Automatic redirection after account creation**
     - Once the account has been created without issues, the user is redirected to the login screen where they can then use the details they just provided.
     - If they use a password manager, the details should be automatically filled.
-2. Feedback for profile picture updates
+2. **Feedback for profile picture updates**
     - When users uploaded a new profile picture, it was not immediately obvious that they needed to press confirm to submit the change.
     - We changed the website to make it automatically submit the image once it was uploaded.
-3. Autofilling contact names in messaging
+3. **Autofilling contact names in messaging**

+    - When our testers were completing tasks 3 and 4 they found manually entering the user IDs to be error-prone and would be tedious if they had to do it repeatedly.
+    - To make this easier, we changed the user ID box from a text field to a dropdown with every user ID as an option.
+With a small number of users, it makes selecting much easier but the design would need to change once more people use the website.
 4. Small font sizes
+    -